InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 ## See also

-Related to this pattern is the [Thirty day warranty](30-day-warranty.md) pattern that takes a different approach to solving the forces described above.
+Related to this pattern is the [30 Day Warranty](30-day-warranty.md) pattern that takes a different approach to solving the forces described above.

 ## Known Instances